 Engineering coordinates with the City Arborist to identify tree related issues within construction projects, including identifying trees that are suitable for preservation and coordinating tree protection around those trees on construction sites.
-Engineering coordinates with the City Arborist to inspect design plans for the inclusion of species approved by the City Arborist as identified on the species palette list and placement of those trees according to city design standards.
+Engineering coordinates with the City Arborist to inspect design plans for the inclusion of different species.
+Upon review by the City Arborist, the City Engineer may approve the species selection and placement of those trees according to city design standards.
 In instances where species are not listed on the approved species palette list, the City Arborist can use their discretion for the approval of such species.
 Following installation of landscape, a City landscape inspector is responsible for inspecting if landscape materials were installed according to the design plan.
 However, Engineering staff report that while developers may install landscape material according to design plans, homeowners frequently alter the design after purchasing a property, including removing trees in the right-of-way.